surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

    - Area-Step
    - Scatter

-- **Points**  will display the data by specifying the points on the chart.
+- **Points :**  will display the data by specifying the points on the chart.

-- **Point style** will specify how the data points will appear on chart.
+- **Point style :** will specify how the data points will appear on chart.
 Below are the following options available.
   - Circle
   - Triangle